 The weekend activities of things to do in Omaha with kids has flown by and now it is time to think about heading home.
 If you are flying, try to get a late afternoon flight so that you can visit one more spot before leaving.
 Want to discover how your kids can fly for free on your trip?
 We have put together a full list of what you need to know about kids flying free on Southwest.

 If you are driving, plan to leave after you let your kids burn some energy at the Omaha Children’s Museum.
 The museum can easily be an all-day adventure but since this is departure day you will only probably spend a morning here.
 No worries you can see and explore the museum in a half a day, that is what we did.

 Omaha Children’s Museum

-Share this Weekend Guide of Things for Kids to do in Omaha on Pinterst:
+Share this Weekend Guide of things to do in Omaha with kids on Pinterst: